stephenrkell/libsystrap/README.md

 can intercept as they happen, and perform our breakpointing on the dynamically generated instructions.

+What about newer ways like SECCOMP-BPF on Linux?
+The short answer is:
+I don't know.
+It may be possible to use these within the library, to the user's benefit.
+My first reaction is that newer kernel-side mechanisms are more restrictive, more complex, more change-prone, and interact badly with programs that themselves want to use those features.
+But they may be worth using despite that.

 # libsystrap

 This is a simple library to do the breakpointing and install a SIGILL